HP to 1

-- While the Pokémon series has no actual HP to One attacks, the Generation 2 move "False Swipe" is an ordinary attack (similar to "Scratch"), but features the added effect that it will never reduce the opponent to zero HP.
+- The Generation 2 move "False Swipe" is an ordinary attack (similar to "Scratch"), but features the added effect that it will never reduce the opponent to zero HP.
 It is useful primarily for weakening wild Pokémon so they can be more easily caught, but can't save them from themselves (self-damaging moves).

 - Neverwinter Nights used the Advanced Dungeons and Dragons version of Harm.
 As a cleric spell it wasn't resisted by the high spell resistance that most powerful enemies had, making it one of the most useful spells in the game.

 - Lampshaded (like everything else) in Adventurers! as one of Boss Khrima's attacks.

 - Shin Megami Tensei III: Nocturne has a version of this fitting with the spirit of the game: Aciel will do this to your entire party, then immediately follow it up with a regular attack before you get a turn.
 Hope he doesn't target the main character.

 - Shin Megami Tensei IV has an attack called Death's Door, which causes the opponent's HP to go to one if they have the Sick status effect.
 Also in the boss fight against the White masquerading as Issachar, he will give you multiple Breaking Speeches throughout the fight and one of the consequences of falling into one of them is that Flynn's HP goes down to one and his SP to zero.

 - Last Scenario has several bosses who can do this: Thanatos, who does this to the entire party unless you have damage-reducing Status Buffs active, Durile, who targets a single character, and the Black King, whose attack hits the entire party, too.